-Prescribing nature as medicine10 minutes reading
+Prescribing nature as medicine

 “Wake up and smell the roses.”
 Turns out whoever came up with that poetic sentiment had some serious scientific foresight.
 The Global Wellness Summit has released the top 8 wellness trends for 2019 and one of them is prescribing nature as medicine.
 Talk about cheap and cheerful!